 This is the least expensive and easiest catio you will ever build!
-This is best suited for cats who are curious about the outdoors and who want to be outside but without being exposed to rough weather like rain or wind.
-You can build this project in 2 days with just 2 people working together.
-The total cost including everything should be around $250 if you can find scrap wood at a local shop.
-It will be cheaper if you can re-use old materials that you have laying around.
+This is best suited for cats who are curious about the outdoors and want to be outside without being exposed to rough weather like rain or wind.
+You can build this project in 2 days with just two people working together.
+The total cost should be around $250 if you can find scrap wood at a local shop.
+It will be cheaper if you can re-use old materials you have lying around.

 Cat Enclosure Inside The Cat Flap:

-Many cats like to come and go as they please, and will often push their way through the door, damaging it in the process.
-This can be very frustrating if you have a cat flap installed, as it seems to just be there for them to get in and out.
+Many cats like to come and go as they please and will often push their way through the door, damaging it.
+This can be very frustrating if you have a cat flap installed, as it seems to be there for them to get in and out.

-Your cat flap allows you to have peace of mind knowing that your feline friend is safe inside your home.
-However, if they are able to get out whenever they want, they could be in danger of getting lost or hurt.
-The cat enclosure is made using mesh fencing which you can find at most hardware stores.
-The idea is that pets will not be able to push through them, but may try and get through by contorting themselves if they are determined.
+Your cat flap gives you peace of mind knowing that your feline friend is safe inside your home.
+However, if they can get out whenever they want, they could be in danger of getting lost or hurt.
+The cat enclosure is made using mesh fencing, which you can find at most hardware stores.
+The idea is that pets will not be able to push through them but may try and get through by contorting themselves if they are determined.

 DIY Cat Fence On A Budget:

 DIY Cat Fence On A Budget is a very popular and well-known project.
-Cats are amazing pets, and they can make wonderful companions.
-They are great when you are at work or even on a holiday.
+Cats are amazing pets, and they can make excellent companions.
+They are great when you are at work or even on holiday.

 After all, who doesn't love fluffy purring animals?
 But there's one big problem with cats - they can get lost easily.
-That is why the most important thing when you have a cat, is to create an ideal environment for it.
-This means that your home should be safe and secure so that the pet can't escape.
+That is why the most important thing when you have a cat is to create an ideal environment.
+This means that your home should be safe and secure so the pet can't escape.
 But how to do it if you live in an old apartment building with no yards?
-It might seem like a very hard task, but luckily, there's a solution!
+It might seem very hard, but luckily, there's a solution!
 It's called cat fence!
 You can build it yourself and save some money at the same time.